dimitara/ember-data-history/README.md

 # ember-data-history

-Example app that tracks changes on an ember model record, its attributes and relationships
+Example app that tracks changes on an ember model record, its attributes and relationships.

+# Installation

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.